Major League Baseball schedule

-Note that rainouts and other cancellations are often rescheduled ad hoc during the season, sometimes as doubleheaders.
+Note that rainouts and other cancellations are often rescheduled when needed during the season, sometimes as doubleheaders.
 However, if two teams are scheduled to meet for the final time in the last two weeks of the season, and the game is cancelled, it may not be rescheduled if there is no impact on the divisional or wild card races.
-For example, in 2016, the September 29 game between the Cleveland Indians and Detroit Tigers was originally cancelled due to rain.
-Because the teams were unable to reschedule a make-up date before the end of the season on October 2, and it did not affect the divisional race, the game was not rescheduled.
-In contrast, a 2008 AL Central division game between Detroit and the Chicago White Sox needed to be made up following the last day of the regular season because it played a part in the division race involving the White Sox and the Minnesota Twins.
+Both examples occurred in 2024.
+The September 29 game between the Houston Astros and the Cleveland Guardians was cancelled due to rain.
+As the game was scheduled on the last day of the regular season, and it did not affect the postseason seeding for both teams, the game was not rescheduled.
+In contrast, two NL East division games between the New York Mets and the Atlanta Braves needed to be made up following the last day of the regular season because it played a part in the wild card race involving the Mets, the Braves, and the Arizona Diamondbacks.

+From 1953 to 1981, Harry Simmons was responsible for devising the Major League Baseball schedule.
+Henry and Holly Stephenson, a husband-and-wife team, were in charge of constructing the MLB calendar for over two decades (1981–2004).
+For the 2005 schedule, the MLB selected the Sports Scheduling Group, a small company located outside Pittsburgh, to craft the schedule for that year.
+Each year, the MLB considers the scheduling proposals from various external groups.

+The upcoming MLB regular season schedule is usually released while the current regular season is ongoing, typically after the All-Star Game or later.
+In contrast, the National Football League, National Hockey League and National Basketball Association release their schedules in the offseason.